This post has been modified to reflect new information since its original publication.

-Your Google My Business (GMB) account is among the first things people see when they look for your business online.
+Your Google Business Profile (formerly Google My Business) account is among the first things people see when they look for your business online.
 This means it can be a powerful tool in shaping your brand’s online reputation, but only if you use it the right way.

-Here are 11 things you can do in your GMB account to improve your reputation and gain consumers’ trust.
+Here are 11 things you can do in your Google Business Profile (GBP) account to improve your reputation and gain consumers’ trust.

 1. Claim your listing

-This should go without saying, but not all businesses understand the reputational advantages that managing your GMB listing gives you.
+This should go without saying, but not all businesses understand the reputational advantages that managing your GBP listing gives you.
 In fact, roughly half of local retailers haven’t claimed their free listings.

-To learn how to claim your listing, see this Google My Business support page.
+To learn how to claim your listing, see this Business Profile support page.
 Make sure to fill out all fields completely.
-According to Google, a complete GMB profile is nearly 40% more likely to attract potential customers.
+According to Google, a complete GBP is nearly 40% more likely to attract potential customers.
 It also doubles your chances of being considered reputable.

 Once you’ve claimed your listing, you will be able to promote your business, track business analytics, and gather customer reviews—all of which you can leverage to sway people’s perception of your brand.

 Claiming your listing also prevents other people from falsely representing your business online.